 - Definition of a Business: Amendments to IFRS 3 Business Combinations - Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS 7 - Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.

-The amendments to IFRS 3 Business Combinations and the Interest Rate Benchmark Reforms will not be applicable to the Authority or the Group.
+The amendments to IFRS 3 Business Combinations and the Interest Rate Benchmark Reforms will not be applicable and there will be no impact on the Authority or the Group's financial performance or position.